vskaret/vskaret.github.io/_posts/2023-03-19-yahoo-finance-warehouse.md

 Luckily I stored it on my computer so I will just copy and paste it below!

-Guide for setting up and using a git repository for getting yahoo finance data!

 ## Introduction

 As a part of a hobby project with a friend where we need stonk data, we've created a [git repository](https://github.com/Travbula/yahoo-finance-warehouse) for fetching, storing and visualizing data from yahoo finance with some interesting tools.